tomrndom/osf-website/site/index.md

       <div class="section-bg-white-center">
         <div class="fix-h3">Why expand beyond the OpenStack project?</div>
         <div class="fix-h5">
-          Because the world has changed.
+          The world has changed.
 When OpenStack started in 2010, clouds were mainly in virtual machines in a datacenter.
 Today, clouds have evolved to work seamlessly in and out of datacenters and are composed of an evolving mix of bare metal, VMs, and containers.
-While OpenStack is seen as the de facto open source platform for operating cloud infrastructure around the world, more technology is needed to meet all of the diverse use cases, and we want to make sure it’s developed in the open, using the same proven approach to open source" </div>
+While OpenStack is seen as the de facto open source platform for operating cloud infrastructure around the world, more technology is needed to meet all of the diverse use cases, and we want to make sure it’s developed in the open, using the same proven approach to open source.</div>
         <div class="fix-h5">
           For this reason, we have expanded our focus as a foundation and are helping to establish new open source communities to advance areas where  technology can successfully contribute to the development of open infrastructure: AI/Machine Learning, CI/CD, Container Infrastructure, Edge Computing and of course, Public, Private and Hybrid Clouds.</div>
         <a href="#" class="button button-red">